cx-prog-lang/.github/features/method_call.md

 Because of the property of the method call operator, the called function pointer members (and their pointee functions) _should_ specify the containing structure's pointer as the 0th argument.

-The method call operator can also call [function members](../func_in_struct.md).
+The method call operator can also call [function members](./func_in_struct.md) or [function alias members](./switch_in_struct.md).

 ## Example

 In practice, a method call operator is a shorthand for a member access operator followed by a call operator.
-The operator acts on any function pointer members, including [function members](../func_in_struct.md), provided that the 0th argument is the structure pointer.
+The operator acts on any function pointer members, including [function members](./func_in_struct.md), provided that the 0th argument is the structure pointer.
 In the following example, all three calls invoke the same function `func`.
 Notice that `func` specifies the 0th argument as a pointer to the structure that's intended to be the member of.

 ```c
 #include <stdio.h>